morganataylor/MorganTaylor-MADA-project/code/readme.md

 * Saving the processed dataset as an .rds

 ### 4. Combine: `processing-combine.Rmd`
-The markdown loads the previously processed data and combines it into one dataframe.
+This markdown loads the previously processed data and combines them into one dataframe.

+### 5. Machine Learning Processing: `processing-ML.Rmd`
+This markdown loads the singular dataframe and does the following steps for the ML analysis:

+* Adjustment of variable class
+* Recategorization of FEMA region and incident type
+* Removal of irrelevant variables
+* Creates subsets for each analysis

 # Analysis